TrevorSTroxel/PHP/README.md

 # PHP
-This is a language that I have only some experience with.
+This is a language that I have limited experience with.